 MP for Congleton

-Sarah Russell is a Labour (Co-op) MP for Congleton, elected in July 2024.
-She serves on the Justice Committee and on three bill committees: Cyber Security and Resilience (Network and Information Systems) Bill, Licensing Hours Extensions Bill, and Dogs (Protection of Livestock) (Amendment) Bill.
+Sarah Russell is Labour (Co-op) MP for Congleton, elected on 4 July 2024.
+She currently serves on the Justice Committee and on three policy committees: Cyber Security and Resilience (Network and Information Systems) Bill, Licensing Hours Extensions Bill, and Dogs (Protection of Livestock) (Amendment) Bill.

-Declared financial interests include two entries under Employment and earnings and one entry under Miscellaneous.
+Declares financial interests comprising two entries under Employment and earnings and one miscellaneous entry.

 Generated 21 February 2026